witnet/documentation/docs/try/run-a-node.md

 ## Up and running in 1 minute, using Docker

 The most convenient method for running a Witnet node is through the `witnet/witnet-rust` Docker image.
+For alternate installation methods or more complex setups, take a look at the [docker-compose] and [systemd] integrations.

-Firstly, you need to install Docker on the device you will be running the node from.
+Firstly, you need to [install Docker][docker] on the device you will be running the node from.
 Note: some GNU/Linux distributions require some [extra steps][docker-extra-steps] to get Docker up and running.

-The Witnet docker image downloads and runs a witnet-rust node in the latest Testnet in just a matter on seconds.
+The Witnet docker image downloads and runs a Witnet node in the latest Testnet in just a matter on seconds.
 To start a node, use:

 ```console tab="Multiline"
 docker run -d \